-During the first semester of 2023, no training or advisory services have been carried out for the board of directors.
+During 2023, no training or advisory services have been carried out for the board of directors.

 During the month of December 2022, a training was carried out for the Board of Directors on cybersecurity and responsibilities of the Board regarding the new legislation on cybercrimes, for an amount of 150 UF.